 - 7.16 The University recognises that a prospective student's pending or achieved qualifications may be affected circumstances beyond their control. - 7.17 The University understands that prospective students can experience significant interruptions to their studies, due to circumstances outside of their control.
-These circumstances may include illness or bereavement, resulting from existing medical conditions and disabilities, or be as a result of difficult home situations. - a.
+These

+- a.
 For chronic (long-term) medical conditions or disabilities (including learning difficulties), the University would normally expect that reasonable adjustments would have already been put in place to support you throughout your studies. - b.
-For short to medium term health or personal issues, the University would expect that these types of extenuating or mitigating circumstances are reported via the special consideration processes, offered by the various Examination Board(s) or Awarding Bodies.

-- 7.18 The University is happy to consider individual requests for exceptional mitigating circumstances, providing the request is made by the applicant or with their full knowledge / consent.
+For short to medium term health or personal issues, the University would expect that these types of extenuating or mitigating circumstances are reported via the special consideration processes, offered by the various Examination Board(s) or Awarding Bodies. - 7.18 The University is happy to consider individual requests for exceptional mitigating circumstances, providing the request is made by the applicant or with their full knowledge / consent.
 Requests from third parties (including the UCAS-nominated contact) will not be considered without the explicit consent of the applicant.
-By exceptional, the University is mainly referring to circumstances that have had an on-going impact for several months, including but not limited to: - the serious illness or death of a parent, sibling or partner; - extended hospitalisation following unexpected illness; - serious domestic disturbance; - victim of crime.
+By exceptional, the University is mainly referring to circumstances that have had an on-going impact for several months, including but not limited to: - the serious illness or death of a parent, sibling or partner; - · extended hospitalisation following unexpected illness; - serious domestic disturbance; - victim of crime.